 “If it’s for the greater good and it is done in a really sensitive way, obviously we’re happy to share our experiences,” she said.
 “If our experiences help other communities, then I support it.”

 The city’s communications department said in an email to the Courier that “we hope this information can better inform our engagement process on similar projects, and help us to address stigma surrounding homelessness where we find it.”

 The work in Marpole is part of a larger evaluation the city is doing in partnership with B.C.
 Housing, which is conducting tenant surveys and interviewing operators of the 10 sites.

-The city also plans to have a consultant interview residents who live near three other modular housing complexes at 2132 Ash St., 4480 Kaslo St. and 5077 and 5095 Heather St.
+The city also plans to have staff analyze surveys of residents who live near three other modular housing complexes at 2132 Ash St., 4480 Kaslo St. and 5077 and 5095 Heather St.